KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 Vaporize and Melt reduce their gauge by 0.5x or 2x \(presumed, no way to test, could be 3x or higher\) their usual reduction, depending on Element order.

-Anemo and Geo skills we currently have marked in the Database as 6s are actually 0.5GU reductions.
+Anemo and Geo Skills we currently have marked in the Database as 6s are actually 0.5GU reductions.
 Those marked as 9.5s are actually 1GU reductions.

 ### Hoyo Changed Pyro Why